Healthcare Access and Status Among Rural Children

 In both rural and urban areas, minority children report poorer oral health than white children.
 See Figure 2.
 As an example, 74.6% of non-Hispanic white children in small rural areas reported their teeth to be in excellent or very good condition compared to only 56.5% of Hispanic children.6

 Figure 2.
-Proportion of Children with Reported Excellent or Very Good Condition of Teeth, 2011- 20126
+Proportion of Children With Reported Excellent or Very Good Condition of Teeth, 2011- 20126

 Rural counties often lack an adequate number of dentists, with 22 per 100,000 residents compared to urban counties with 30 per 100,000.
 Rural children also often lack dental coverage.1 In addition, 42% of dentists in rural counties are 56 years of age or older compared to only 38% of urban dentists, putting rural counties at risk of losing a larger number of dentists to retirement.
 Lack of dental coverage and provider availability makes it less likely that children will receive regular check-ups and cleanings.1